takecian/webpay-token-ios/README.md

 }
 ```

+If you want more granular control, use subclasses of `WPYAbstractCardField`.

 ### WPYPaymentViewController
-WPYPaymentViewController is a combination of WPYTokenizer and WPYCardFormView.
 If you just want a viewcontroller for `pushViewController:animated` or `presentViewController:animated:completion:`, this is what you want.

 ```
-WPYPaymentViewController *paymentViewController = [[WPYPaymentViewController alloc] initWithCallback:^(WPYPaymentViewController *paymentViewController, WPYToken *token, NSError *error){
+WPYPaymentViewController *paymentViewController = [[WPYPaymentViewController alloc] initWithPriceTag:@"$23.67" callback:^(WPYPaymentViewController *paymentViewController, WPYToken *token, NSError *error){
   if(token)
   {
     //post token to your server